Skip to content

 Differences Between Larvikite and Labradorite

 Larvikite and labradorite are aesthetically similar but not identical stones.
-Labradorite is known for its extensive colour spectrum, which can include fiery oranges and reds beyond larvikite’s typical blues and silvers.
-Chemically, labradorite is a calcium-rich feldspar, distinguishing it from the magnesium and lower-calcium composition of larvikite.
+Labradorite is known for its extensive colour spectrum, including fiery oranges and reds beyond larvikite’s typical blues and silvers.
+Chemically, labradorite is a calcium-rich feldspar, often containing albite, distinguishing it from the magnesium and lower-calcium composition of larvikite.

 Clarifying Larvikite and Black Moonstone

 Larvikite is sometimes mislabelled as "black moonstone," which is misleading.
-Despite both rocks being part of the Feldspar family and displaying a captivating play of colour, black moonstone, primarily from rocks sourced from Madagascar, has distinct tan or cream streaks and a different chemical makeup compared to larvikite.
+Despite both rocks being part of the Feldspar family and displaying a captivating play of colour, black moonstone, primarily from stones sourced from Madagascar, has distinct tan or cream streaks and a different chemical makeup compared to larvikite.

 Norwegian Pearl Granite: A Misnomer for Larvikite

-The term "Norwegian pearl granite" often refers to commercial larvikite used in countertop production.
+"Norwegian pearl granite" often refers to commercial larvikite used in countertop production.
 The misnomer arises from larvikite's robust performance, comparable to granite in construction applications, despite a higher price and lack of traditional granite components like quartz.
 This nomenclature serves to guide customers in their expectations of larvikite-made products.

 The Misconception of Black Labradorite